CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

    ```

    {{%notice note%}}
-Depending on the logical interface limit on certain switches, you must disable the adjacent port when splitting a port.
-See this {{<link url="Switch-Port-Attributes/#breakout-ports" text="note">}} above.
+Cumulus Linux supports breakout port configuration on odd numbered ports.
+When you configure a breakout port for 4x or 8x, you must set the subsequent even-numbered port to `disabled` in the `/etc/cumulus/ports.conf` file.
 {{%/notice%}}

 2. Reload `switchd` with the `sudo systemctl reload switchd.service` command.
 The reload does **not** interrupt network services.